-Advances to land-owners includes advances made by CLC for the purchase of land which will be developed into a condominium project to be held for sale in the future.
-In 2022, CLC executed the deed of sale of the land and the title was also transferred to the Company.
-The advances amounting to P419.23 million were applied as part of the payment for the purchase of land (see Note 8).
+Prior to 2022, advances to landowners, also included advances made by the Group for the purchase of land which will be developed into a condominium project to be held for sale in the future amounting to \$\frac{1}{2}\$419.23 million.
+The title of the said land was also transferred to Group in 2022 and the related advances were applied as part of the payment for the purchase of land (see Notes 8 and 10).